COVID-19 pandemic in Madhya Pradesh: Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China.
 The WHO was first notified of these cases on 31 December 2019.
-The case fatality ratio for COVID-19 is much lower than SARS, but the transmission rate is significantly higher, resulting in a significantly larger loss of life.

 Lockdown

 Phase 1 (25 March – 14 April 2020)

 The lockdown restricted people from stepping out of their homes.
 All transport services including road, air and rail were suspended with exceptions for transportation of essential goods, fire, police and emergency services.
 Educational institutions, industrial establishments and hospitality services were also suspended.
 Services such as food shops, banks and ATMs, petrol pumps, other essentials and their manufacturing were exempted.
 The Home Ministry said: "Anyone who fails to follow the restrictions can face up to a year in jail."

 Phase 2 (15 April – 3 May 2020)

 On 14 April 2020, Prime Minister Narendra Modi while addressing the nation announced that the nationwide lockdown which was supposed to end on 14 April 2020 has now been extended to 3 May 2020.